 four-year and five-year graduation rates and participation rates on STAAR for

-Part III: Priority and Focus Schools – Priority
+- Part III: Priority and Focus Schools - Provides information on priority

-schools are the lowest 5% of Title I served campuses based on performance in
+schools and focus schools.
+Priority schools are the lowest 5% of Title I-served campuses based on performance in

 as priority schools, that have the widest gaps between student group